xakon/xakon.github.io/projects/index.md

 A list of project ideas and notes about them for future reference.

+In this [page](https://github.com/255kb/stack-on-a-budget/) I can find many services that provide free access for application deployment.

 A draft list of project ideas:

  - [gtop](https://github.com/aksakalli/gtop):